technocrat/GeoIDs.jl/docs/src/guide/postgresql-setup.md

 GeoIDs.jl requires a PostgreSQL database with the PostGIS extension.
 This guide walks you through setting up a local PostgreSQL server on both macOS and Ubuntu.

+## Database Authentication

+> **Note**: GeoIDs.jl now uses PostgreSQL's default socket authentication which doesn't require username and password on local development setups.
+This is especially convenient on macOS with Homebrew installations where the user running Julia has permission to connect to the database.

 ## macOS Setup

 ### Method 1: Using Homebrew (Recommended)